Alternative, Naturopathic & Holistic Articles You May Like

 Just like a medical doctor (MD), naturopathic doctors need the most advanced degree to practice.
 In fact, NDs learn the same basic sciences as an MD, but they’re also schooled in a vast array of alternative medicine techniques.

-To become an ND, students must be trained in:
+To become an ND, students must be educated in:

 - Clinical nutrition

 - Botanical medicine

 - Psychological counseling to help patients make lifestyle adjustments

 Clinical training will be another crucial aspect in your doctoral education.
 With clinical experience, you’ll meet with patients and get a sense of the environment you could one day be working in.

 Your field of expertise will determine your licensure requirements.
 Licensure is done through the state you plan to work in, while certifications are generally provided by industry organizations.
 Certification does not necessarily mean you are licensed to practice.

 Not all states distribute licenses for alternative medicine practitioners, but the following states do, along with the District of Columbia, Puerto Rico and the U.S Virgin Islands.
 The American Association of Naturopathic Physicians (AANP) is a proponent of licensure in all 50 states.